KPettingerEEN/Electron-React-Template/README.md

 # Main Details

-This is an application template for making a basic Electron/React PWA.
-Simply install the following dependencies and then run "npm run build" then "npm start" to see the basic layout that you can start editing.
+This is an application template for making a basic Electron/React Mobile App.
+Simply install the dependencies, then run "npm run build" and "npm start" to see the basic layout that you can start editing.
 This can be used for creating complex microservices that are capable of communicating with both webservers and operating systems, making it perfect for full stack JavaScript development.
 Electron leverages Node.js while being able to render and communicate with React interfaces as well,